Our mission is to provide comfort, support and hope to cancer patients and their families.

 Located in Boston, Massachusetts, The Cam Neely Foundation for Cancer Care is a support driven 501(c)3 non-profit organization that is comprised of two parts: The Neely Cancer Fund and The Neely House.
 The Neely Cancer Fund supports treatment and research efforts while The Neely House provides a convenient, comfortable place to live, relax and talk to others while undergoing treatment.

-Since its inception, the Foundation has donated over $30 million to Tufts Medical Center to design, fund and complete projects with immediate tangible results that have had a positive impact on thousands of families as they face such a difficult diagnosis.
-This special relationship with Tufts MC ensures easy access to some of Boston’s world-renowned medical facilities and to unmatched compassionate care.
+Since its inception, the Foundation has raised over $31 million.
+The funds which have been directed to Tufts Medical Center have allowed us to design, fund and complete projects with immediate tangible results that have had a positive impact on thousands of families as they face such a difficult diagnosis.
+This special relationship with Tufts Medical Center ensures easy access to some of Boston’s world-renowned medical facilities and to unmatched compassionate care.
 Together, we recognize that everyone’s needs are unique and, therefore, we strive to provide whatever care, emotional support and hope possible to facilitate the healing process.